 Fill cells A6 to A10 with different interest rates.
 I’ve filled it with values from 6% to 10%.
 Now, select the cells A5:B10.

-In Excel 2007, goto Data > What-If Analysis > Data Table.
-In Excel 2003, the menu path is Data > Table or you can use the shortcut key Alt + D + T in this order.
+In Excel, navigate to Data > What-If Analysis > Data Table.
+You can use the shortcut key Alt + D + T in this order in Windows.

 This will popup a window where you will be asked to enter Row Input Cell and the Column Input Cell.
 Select the Column Input Cell as $B$2 and leave the Row Input Cell blank and hit OK.